wynnbuilder/wynnbuilder.github.io/ENCODING.md

 - 6-bit padding

 #### 1 - Legacy flag
-a 1 bit indicator to indicate whether the craft should be parsed with legacy encoding or binary encoding.
+a 1 bit indicator to indicate whether the craft should be decoded with legacy encoding or binary encoding.

 | field       | length (in bits) | values                 | range  |
 | ----------- | ---------------- | ---------------------- | ------ |